FoNDUE-HTR/Documentation/KRAKEN.md

 yaltai alto-to-yolo PATH/TO/ALTOorPAGE/*.xml my-dataset --shuffle .1
 ```

-If the data uses the SegmOnto format you can use the `--segmonto` flag.
+If the data uses the [SegmOnto](https://segmonto.github.io/) controlled vocabulary you can use the `--segmonto` flag.

 ```bash
 # Keeps .1 data in the validation set and convert all alto into YOLOv5 format